 permissions on files and folders in order for the applications to perform correctly.

-Migrate for Anthos and GKE automatically scans all migrated IIS applications and adds any specific
+Migrate to Containers automatically scans all migrated IIS applications and adds any specific

 permissions defined in the source VM that apply to IIS accounts (the